edgd1er/nordlynx-proxy/README.md

       - GROUP=P2P #Africa_The_Middle_East_And_India, Asia_Pacific, Europe, Onion_Over_VPN, P2P, Standard_VPN_Servers, The_Americas
       #- KILLERSWITCH=on #Optional, on by default, kill switch is a feature helping you prevent unprotected access to the internet when your traffic doesn't go through a NordVPN server.
       #- CYBER_SEC=off #CyberSec is a feature protecting you from ads, unsafe connections and malicious sites
-      #- TECHNOLOGY=NordLynx #openvpn or nordlynx
+      #- TECHNOLOGY=NordLynx #OpenVPN or NordLynx
+      #- PROTOCOL=udp #Optional, udp (default) or tcp.
+Can only be used with TECHNOLOGY=OpenVPN.
-      #- IPV6=off #optional, off by default, on/off available, off disables IPV6 in NordVPN app
+      #- IPV6=off #Optional, off by default, on/off available, off disables IPV6 in NordVPN app
       #- NORDVPN_LOGIN=<email or token> #Not required if using secrets
       #- NORDVPN_PASS=<pass> #Not required if using secrets or token in above `NORDVPN_LOGIN=token`
       #- DEBUG=0 #(0/1) activate debug mode for scripts, dante, tinyproxy